Impact on Retirement Benefits

 OPM authorizes retirement benefit payments to former or separated spouses according to provisions of court orders it considers acceptable for processing under applicable law and regulations.
 If OPM views the order as not acceptable, the parties must return to state court to seek modifications.

-To claim court-ordered benefits from OPM, former spouses (or their legal representatives) are responsible for:
+Former spouses (or their legal representatives) are responsible for:

 • filing a certified copy of the court order and all other required supporting information with OPM;